-- The Energy Efficient Equipment Finance Program.
+- The Local Government Finance Program.
+The CEFC provides flexible and competitive fixedrate, long-term finance for councils, targeting major investment projects with the potential to make a significant difference to a council's energy consumption.
+Eligible projects include energy from waste, solar photovoltaic, street lighting upgrades and low emission vehicles (including related infrastructure).
+Finance can be drawn over three years and the Program provides access to fixed rate senior debt up to 10 years in maturity. - The Energy Efficient Equipment Finance Program.
 This program, offered through the Commonwealth Bank, provides Australian businesses and not-for-profits with lower cost finance for a wide range of energy efficient assets.
-It offers a 0.7 percent discount on CB's standard asset finance rate for technologies which meet the CEFC's investment guidelines and provides up to 100 percent of the project cost for those between AUD 10,000 and AUD 5 million (USD 7,000 and USD 3.6 million). - Climate Bonds.
+It offers a 0.7 percent discount on CB's standard asset finance rate for technologies which meet the CEFC's investment guidelines, and provides up to 100 percent of the project cost for those between AUD 10,000 and AUD 5 million (USD 7,000 and USD 3.6 million). - Climate Bonds.
 National Australia Bank issued an AUD 300 million (USD 213 million) Climate Bond in December 2014, the first by an Australian issuer, which was supported by an AUD 75 million (USD 53 million) cornerstone investment by the CEFC.
-The funds were earmarked for a portfolio of renewable energy assets and are now supporting wind farms and solar energy facilities located in Victoria, South Australia, Tasmania, Western Australia and NSW, with an estimated total capacity of over 2GW.
+The funds were earmarked for a portfolio of renewable energy assets and are now supporting wind farms and solar energy facilities located in Victoria, South Australia, Tasmania, Western Australia and New South Wales (NSW), with an estimated total capacity of over 2GW.